2017 al-Jinah airstrike

 On 16 March 2017, an airstrike by the United States Armed Forces killed up to 49 people in the rebel-held village of al-Jinah near Aleppo, Syria.
-The US military claimed the people targeted in the strike were militants belonging to the terrorist group al-Qaeda.
-However, the Syrian Observatory for Human Rights (SOHR), local residents and local officials have claimed that the building struck was a mosque filled with worshipers.
-At the time, US military claimed that the structure bombed was not a mosque itself but was next to a mosque, which was undamaged.
-However, on May 5, 2017, a US Central Command investigation determined that the building was indeed part of a mosque-complex.
-Rami Abdel Rahman, head of SOHR, claimed the structure was a mosque which held over 300 people at the time of the strike.
+The Syrian Observatory for Human Rights (SOHR) and local officials reported that the building struck was a mosque filled with worshipers.
+Rami Abdel Rahman, head of SOHR, said the structure was a mosque which held over 300 people at the time of the strike.
+In May 2017, a US Central Command investigation determined that the building was indeed part of a mosque-complex.
+The US military had originally said the structure bombed was an al-Qaeda meeting place that was not a mosque itself but was next to a mosque, which was undamaged.
 In September 2017, the United Nations Commission of Inquiry on Syria concluded that "United States forces failed to take all feasible precautions to avoid or minimize incidental loss of civilian life, injury to civilians and damage to civilian objects, in violation of international humanitarian law."
 The UN commission's findings did not support the U.S. claim that an al-Qaeda meeting was taking place.
+Investigations by Human Rights Watch and Forensic Architecture also did not find any evidence of an al-Qaeda meeting.

 Casualties

 Forty-two people were initially reported by the SOHR to have been killed, though the group said that by March 17 the death toll had increased to 49, while The Guardian reported that 46 people had died.
 The SOHR said that most of the casualties were civilians, and more than 100 people were injured.
 The Syrian Civil Defence said that "dozens" of people had been buried in rubble following the strike.
-According to a September 2017 report from the UN Commission of Inquiry on Syria, 38 people were killed, including one woman and five children, and 26 people were wounded.
+According to a September 2017 report from the UN Commission of Inquiry on Syria, 38 people were killed, including five children, and 26 people were wounded.

 According to a spokesman for the Pentagon, "dozens" of al-Qaeda fighters, including "senior al Qaeda terrorists, some of these were likely high value individuals", were among those killed.
 Another spokesman stated that initial assessments indicated no civilian casualties.